le0kar0ub1/BlueSeed/doc/project.md

 The project can be built for a lot of plateform thanks to his toolchain builder which allows cross-compiling.

 `./mktoolchain/mktoolchain $TARGET`

+Where TARGET is the host machine architecture which will run BlueSeed.

 If no toolchain TARGET is given then defaulting to the host machine.